 The Code came into effect in Nova Scotia on January 1, 2012 and has been amended from time to time since then based on changes in the Model Code of Conduct of the Federation of Law Societies of Canada.
 The Model Code was drafted as a national code for Canadian lawyers.
 The Federation provides an Interactive Model Code of Professional Conduct with side-by-side views of the Model Code's provisions and equivalents in all Canadian jurisdictions.

-In Nova Scotia, the Code of Professional Conduct replaced the Legal Ethics Handbook, which had guided lawyers in the province since 1990.
+In Nova Scotia, the Code of Professional Conduct replaced the Legal Ethics Handbook, which had guided lawyers in the province from 1990 until 2011.
 A Table of Concordance between the Code and the Handbook is available.
 While the format of the Code is quite different from the Handbook, the ethical obligations remain much the same.
+The Society published an enhanced version of the Code in May 2017, providing quick access to decision digests and ethics information relating to specific rules within the Code.

 If a lawyer breaches the Society’s ethical rules, the lawyer can be subject to a complaint, investigation and disciplinary action, or a referral to the Fitness to Practise program.
 The role of the Complaints Investigation Committee is to investigate complaints against lawyers and work to resolve them, or direct the Executive Director to lay a formal charge against the lawyers.
 A panel of the Hearing Committee will hear the charges and evidence and may take steps to sanction the member – up to and including disbarment.